andreasbm/readme/readme/7-advanced.md

 ### New template syntax

 If you are in the mood you can change the syntax used for matching with the templates.
-Let's say you want your placeholders to look like this instead `{[ template:title }]` you'll need to add the `readme.placeholder` array with the new syntax being `["{[", "}]"]` like this.
+Let's say you want your placeholders to look like this instead `{[ template:title }]`.
+Then you'll need to add the `readme.placeholder` array with the new syntax being `["{[", "}]"]` like this.

 ```json